 The Benefits of Working on Campus

 Want to make money, build new relationships, and create life-changing experiences in college?
 Work on campus.
 Getting a job should be required to graduate.
 College jobs help you discover what you love, and more importantly, what you don’t love.
 They give you real world experience you can’t get inside the classroom.
-Oh, and you can make money too.
-Lots of it.
+Oh, and you can make money and new friends.
 I asked students (past and present) to share their best college jobs.

 Here are some of the highlights to help you pinpoint the best job for you.